ejr4mhs/node/README.md

     - *[Project 3](./project-3) (Option 2)*: Learn something on your own, and publish an article on Medium!
 - [Week 10](./week-10): **Show and Tell**
     - Show off your work!
 Show us anything you've made this semester, and we'll present what we're excited about, too.
+-->
 ## Contact
 Feel free to contact the team at *ishaan@hackcville.com* with any questions about content or request permission to use material.

 ### Contributors
-Content developed by Ishaan Dey at Forge (formerly HackCville), Summer 2020. **All content rights belong to Ishaan Dey unless otherwise stated.** See [About & Permissions](tools/about/ABOUT.md) for contact information.
-Shoutout to Christian Jung, Ben Artuso, and the Forge team for their feedback and support.
+Content developed by Daniel Tohti at Forge (formerly HackCville), Spring 2022. **All content rights belong to Daniel Tohti unless otherwise stated.** See [About & Permissions](tools/about/ABOUT.md) for contact information.
+Shoutout to Christian Jung, Ben Artuso, Ishaan Dey, and the Forge team for their feedback and support.